-As a significant group of larval oyster pathogens, the changes in Vibrio spp. reads were evaluated.
-In Trial 1, the number of Vibrio spp. reads in the oyster larvae samples decreased over time in all tanks (Day 5: 8658-90954, Day 12: 101-266) and the diversity was not significantly different due to time or treatment (Figure 5, Figure S4).
+Since Vibrio spp. is a taxon that comprises a significant number of larval oyster pathogens, we evaluated the changes in Vibrio spp. reads over time in the various experiments.
+In Trial 1, the number of Vibrio spp. reads in the oyster larvae samples decreased over time in all tanks (Day 5: 8658-90954, Day 12: 101-266) and the diversity did not show significant change over time or between treatments (Figure 5, Figure S4).
 There were few Vibrio spp. reads detected in the biofilm swabs on Day 12, or any of the water samples.
 However, the diversity of the Vibrio spp. in the swab samples was the highest overall, and was higher on Day 12 (0.58-0.65) than Day 5 (0.51-0.53).
-Vibrio spp. in the rearing water samples increased over time, and increased more in the treated than the control samples.
+Vibrio spp. diversity in the rearing water samples increased over time, and increased more in the treated than the control samples.
 This trend is further confirmed in the water samples from Trials 2 and 3 (Figure S5).

-In Trial 3, oligotyping of Vibrio spp. in the water samples shows changes in the overall composition of the Vibrio community by time and treatment (Figure 6).
-On Day 5, the probiotic treated tanks are dominated by Vibrio alginolyticus WW1 and Halovibrio sp.
-5F5, and the control tanks are dominated by Vibrio alginolyticus WW1.
+In Trial 3, oligotyping - a method that dectects genetic variants within a taxon - of Vibrio spp. reads in the water samples showed changes in the overall composition of the Vibrio community over time and by treatment (Figure 6).
+On Day 5, the probiotic treated tanks were dominated by Vibrio alginolyticus WW1 and Halovibrio sp.
+5F5, and the control tanks were dominated by Vibrio alginolyticus WW1.
 By Day 12, Vibrio alginolyticus WW1 is succeeded by Vibrio celticus 5OM18 in the probiotic treated tanks and Vibrio orientalis LK2HaP4 in the control tanks.

-Microbial Relationships with Co-Occurrence Analysis
+Bacterial Relationships with Co-Occurrence Analysis

-Co-occurrence analysis of the 24 water samples from the final time point in each trial shows how each Order is changing relative to each other (edges), which Orders are most abundant in the system (node size), and how probiotic treatment affects their relative abundances (node color and shape) (Figure 7).
-The most abundant taxa (Rhodobacterales, Micrococcales, Sphignobacteriales, Alteromonadales, Myxococcales, and Oceanospirillales) are changing in a similar way, but have different occurrence ratios between control and treatment samples.
-The group of Orders more abundant in the control samples clusters together, including Orbales, Halanaerobiales, Thermotogales, and Prochlorales.
-Similarly, Gaiellales, Spartobacteria, and Acidobacterales are relatively more abundant in the treated samples and cluster together.
+Co-occurrence analysis of members of the bacterial community in the 24 water samples from the final time point in each trial shows how abundance of each Order changed relative to others (edges), which Orders were most abundant in the system (node size), and how probiotic treatment affected their relative abundances (node color and shape) (Figure 7).
+The most abundant taxa (Rhodobacterales, Micrococcales, Sphignobacteriales, Alteromonadales, Myxococcales, and Oceanospirillales) changed in similar fashion, but had different occurrence ratios between control and treatment samples.
+The group of Orders more abundant in the control samples clustered together, including Orbales, Halanaerobiales, Thermotogales, and Prochlorales.
+Similarly, Gaiellales, Spartobacteria, and Acidobacterales were relatively more abundant in the treated samples and cluster together.

-Bacillales, our probiotic’s Order, is most abundant in the treated samples, and shares edges with Orders Anaerolineales, Parvularculales, Oscillatoriales, Cytophagia;Order II, Chromatiales, Thiotrichales, and Xanthomonadales.
-These taxa have comparable abundances in both treated and control samples, and occur in relatively low abundances similar to Bacillales.
-This indicates that the probiont does not directly alter the overall microbial community in the rearing water in an oyster hatchery.
+Bacillales, the Order to which the probiotic used in these expeirments belongs, was most abundant in the treated samples, and shares edges with Orders Anaerolineales, Parvularculales, Oscillatoriales, Cytophagia;Order II, Chromatiales, Thiotrichales, and Xanthomonadales.
+These taxa had comparable abundances in both treated and control samples, and occured in relatively low abundances similar to Bacillales.
+This indicates that the probiotic did not directly alter the overall bacterial community in the rearing water in an oyster hatchery.

 Discussion

 Bacterial dynamics in aquaculture, and specifically an oyster hatchery, are a potential mechanism of disease protection, variability between tanks, and probiotic enrichment.
-Our study found that microbial community structure and diversity is different between rearing water, oyster larvae, and tank biofilm swabs.
+Our study found that bacterial community structure and diversity is different between rearing water, oyster larvae, and tank biofilm swabs.
 Additionally, the microbiome changes significantly over time in the rearing water, specifically with an increase in Actinobacteria and a decrease in Bacteriodetes.
-The effect of time has the strongest influence on the microbial community, and obscures the overall effects of treatment, trial, or sample type.
+The effect of time has the strongest influence on the bacterial community, and obscures the overall effects of treatment, trial, or sample type.
 Proteobacteria was highly abundant in all samples (up to 87% in larvae), consistent with previous studies where it is the largest and most diverse phylum in oyster-associated microbiota (Hernández-Zárate and Olmos-Soto, 2006; Trabal Fernández et al., 2014).
 The second-most abundant phylum in the rearing water, Bacteroidetes, are highly abundant in marine environments (Thomas et al., 2011).